12 Project Management Methodologies: Your Guide

 The waterfall method, first designed by Winston W. Royce in 1970 for software development, is considered a more traditional, linear approach to managing a project.
 With the waterfall methodology, a project flows through a series of steps or phases.
 Generally, each must be completed before the next can begin.

-1. Requirements: In this first phase, you’ll work with stakeholders to clearly define the requirements of the project.
+1. Requirements: In this first phase, you will work with stakeholders in order to clearly define the project's requirements.

-2. Design: The critical design phase is when you’ll plan what the final product will look like and what steps your team needs to take to get there.
+2. Design: The critical design phase is when you will plan what the final product will look like and what steps your team needs to take to get there.

-3. Implementation: This is where all your planning gets put into action.
+3. Implementation: This is where you can picture all your planning into action.
 For software projects, this is when programmers will write the actual code.

 4. Verification: During verification, your team tests the product to ensure it meets the requirements laid out in the first phase.